We have just been delivered the biggest pile of manure.

 And everything he said to the contrary is an out and out lie.

-Now, while you're out there keeping track of the number of times Nancy Pelosi is going to declare that she can get Obama's health care pan passed.
+Now, while you're out there keeping track of the number of times Nancy Pelosi is going to declare that she can get Obama's health care plan passed, remember, there's a lot of illusion going on out here.

-For a year, Pelosi and Reed have both Oh, yeah, we got the votes.
+For a year, Pelosi and Reed have both, oh, yeah, we got the votes.

-Oh, yeah, we've got and they've never had the votes.
+And they've never had the votes.

-While you keep track of the number of times Pelosi says that she can get the votes for Obama's health care plan to get it passed, make sure you take note of the Senate past jobs bill last week.
+While you keep track of the number of times Pelosi says that she can get the votes for Obama's health care plan to get it passed, make sure you take note of the Senate passed jobs bill last week.

 If the first $800 billion did not affect the unemployment figures, well, the first $800 billion did affect the unemployment numbers.